 Eligibility criteria

 To be eligible to register as a Community Housing Provider (CHP), you must meet our eligibility criteria and show that your organisation can meet the Performance Standards.
-To maintain registration, you must continue to demonstrate annually that you meet the Performance Standards.
+To maintain registration, you must continue to demonstrate that you meet the Performance Standards.
 These standards provide the Government with an assurance that community housing tenants are housed appropriately, and their rights are protected.

 To be eligible for registration as Class 1: Social Landlord:

-• Your governing body must, after reviewing the Performance Standards and Guidelines, support the application for registration.
+• Your governing body must, after reviewing the performance standards and guidelines, support the application for registration.

-• CHRA must be satisfied that you have the capacity to meet and maintain compliance with the Performance Standards.
+• CHRA must be satisfied that you have the capacity to meet, and maintain compliance with, the performance standards.

 Exclusions from registration